cosmic-horizon/committees/Community-Spend/Readme.md

 ## Meeting Schedule and Communication:

-**Meeting Schedule:** The committee will hold regular meetings on the 3rd and 18th of each month at 1800 UTC.
+**Meeting Schedule:** The committee will hold regular meetings on the 18th of each month at 1800 UTC.
 This fixed schedule ensures consistent and predictable meeting times for committee members to convene and discuss committee matters.
+The meeting is held if there is a new application or the need to check old applications, otherwise current issues are resolved without a call, in writing in the committee chat

 **Virtual Meeting Platform:** The committee will conduct meetings virtually using Google Meet.
 This platform will facilitate remote participation and enable effective communication among committee members.

 **Meeting Recordings:** All committee meetings will be recorded, and the recordings will be made available to the public.
 These recordings will be uploaded to the Qwoyn Studios YouTube channel, ensuring transparency and allowing community members to access the meeting proceedings.

 **Mandatory Attendance:** It is mandatory for each committee member to attend all scheduled meetings.
-However, in the event of an emergency, a member may be excused from attendance, and the meeting will be rescheduled to accommodate the member's absence.
+However, in the event of an emergency, or a general decision of the majority, a members may be excused from attendance, and the meeting will be rescheduled to accommodate the members's absence.

 **Meeting Notes and Repository:** The committee secretary will be responsible for taking comprehensive notes during meetings.
 These notes will be posted on the Qwoyn Studios Committees GitHub repository, making them accessible to all stakeholders and ensuring transparency and accountability.